spiderspace/mutable/README.md

 in a component where, for example, you use a `WeakMap` in a `writable`, your component will silently fail to react to changes, which can be difficult to notice and diagnose.
-It's simpler to remember to wrap the `WeakMap` in a `mutable` store where it's declared than it is to remember to disable immutability everywhere it's used.
+It's less work and less error prone to wrap the `WeakMap` in a `mutable` store where it's declared than it is to disable immutability everywhere it's used.
-Disabling `immutable` per-component also loses the efficiency of the `immutable` option for the rest of the component, and makes developers context-switch as they navigate the codebase.
+Disabling `immutable` also loses the efficiency of the `immutable` option for the rest of the component, and makes developers context-switch as they navigate the codebase.

 This project proposes two custom stores to address the usecases outlined above